top of page

 Obtain an opinion from the Florida Department of Revenue

 If you are not sure if your proposed documents will require payment of the documentary stamp tax, you may seek a written advisory opinion from the Florida Department of Revenue confirming whether the documentary stamp tax applies to your documents.
+A prior opinion may provide guidance.

 Be very careful about non-payment of taxes.

 If there is any doubt whatsoever whether your documents are taxable, as discussed above, strongly considering seeking an advisory opinion from the Florida Department of Revenue before proceeding with the belief that your documents are not taxable.
-This is particualrly important if your documents are going to be used on a high volume of transactions as there are severe consequences associated with non-payment.
+This is particularly important if your documents are going to be used on a high volume of transactions as there are severe consequences associated with non-payment.

 First, since the documentary stamp tax is imposed on the transaction and therefore is an obligation by all parties to the transaction, the Florida Department of Revenue can pursue a lender if the tax is not paid.
-In fact, lenders who engage in at least 5 transactions a month are required to register with the Department and file regular returns (how frequently will depend on the amount of taxes that will be typically paid - the obligation will be monthly, quarterly, or annually.
+In fact, lenders who engage in at least 5 transactions a month are required to register with the Department and file regular returns (how frequently will depend on the amount of taxes that will be typically paid - the obligation will be monthly, quarterly, or annually.)

 By statute, the failure to pay timely taxes results in an up to 50 percent penalty on the entire unpaid principal amount of the tax.
 In addition, interest is imposed at a floating rate.